SomeWeekendReading/someweekendreading.github.io/quotes.md

 - "If my dreams won't come true, then I might as well sleep through them."
 - "The fault, dear Brutus, is not in our stars, but in ourselves, that we deem AI LLMs sensible." -- me, paraphrasing [a Cassius line from Shakespeare's _Julius Caesar_, Act I Scene ii](https://shakespeare.mit.edu/julius_caesar/julius_caesar.1.2.html#:~:text=The%20fault%2C%20dear%20Brutus%2C%20is%20not%20in%20our%20stars%2C%0ABut%20in%20ourselves%2C%20that%20we%20are%20underlings)
 - "People say, 'Invest in yourself.'
 But isn't that insider trading?"
+- "If you have to point out the obvious to people, they are almost never ready to hear it."
+- "His grip on power is tighter than his grip on reality."
+- "Why are so many 'innovations' just financial schemes for rent extraction camouflaged as tech?"
+- "What if Cthulhu moved to the American South, and lived incognito as a trans woman named Cathy Lou?"
+- "When mimes get arrested, do cops tell them they have the right to remain silent?"
+- "Of course, the most pernicious nonsense is the sort that ALMOST makes sense, as camouflage.
+People blame themselves for not knowing enough when they see apparent contradictions or buzzword salad."
+- "Like adopted children and celestial exaltation: it doesn't matter _how_ you got here, it only matters _that_ you got here."
+- "If life were a role-playing game, your character class would be 'Object Lesson'."
+- "Valkyrie eleison: for when you need saving, but you're gonna fight about it anyway."
+- "American xenophobes get upset when their Asian neighbors celebrate Lunar New Year.
+I figure if my Asian neighbors celebrate something, 2 things are likely: (1) they might have tasty almond cookies, and (2) they might be in a mood to share.
+Bonus."
+- "I'm not lost, I'm right _here!_  Now, I admit I'm just a little confused right now about where everything _else_ is.
+But _I'm_ not lost."
+- "I put my lipstick on one lip at a time, just like The Joker."
+- "Better late than never mind."
+- "The Socratic method is a reasonable _pedagogical_ tool, but a lousy _conversational_ tool."
+- "It's not true that only perfect people get exalted.
+It _is_ true that imperfect people get perfected on the way to exaltation."